vision4robotics/LAE-PVT-master/Readme.md

 # Acknowledgements

-We thank the contribute of Qiang Wang and Martin Danelljan for their brilliant tracking libraries  [Pysot](https://github.com/STVIR/pysot) and [Pytracking](https://github.com/visionml/pytracking) sincerely.
+We thank the contribute of Qiang Wang _et al._ and Martin Danelljan _et al_ for their brilliant tracking libraries  [Pysot](https://github.com/STVIR/pysot) and [Pytracking](https://github.com/visionml/pytracking) sincerely.
+We would also like to extend our gratitude to Martin Li _et al._, who firstly proposed [latency issue](https://www.cs.cmu.edu/~mengtial/proj/streaming/) in perception tasks and inspired us.